Wolf in Italy: Under threat!

 This situation (and this image of Italy as wolf-friendly Country) could soon change, if Environment Ministry will approve the new “Wolf conservation and management plan”.
 Such a plan will permit to cull around 60 wolves each year.
 The plan will permit also to cull hybrids and to hunt free ranging dogs.

-In this context, measures for better protecting wolf and enhancing predators-man coexistence in Italy would seem necessaries.
+In this context, measures for better protecting wolf and enhancing predators-man coexistence in Italy would seem necessary.
 However, it is very difficult to understand in which way culling of wolves could serve for these purposes.
-It is very worrying that, according to the plan, does not exist other solution to mitigate the conflicts detected.
+It is very worrying that, according to the plan, no other solutions exist to mitigate the conflicts detected.
 Again, given the opposition of the majority of Italian people towards hunting, it would be expected a greater effort to find other means to diminish wolf-man conflicts.

 Cadete D & Pinto S. (2015, op. cit.), reviewed the management plan on behalf of LAV (Antivivisection League) and found many reasons to reject wolf’s culling.
 Following considerations are largely based on their work.

 The real number of wolves in Italy is uncertain.
 Instead, it is certain the very low genetic diversity of such a predator population and the difficulties to ensure to it a long-term viability.
 Given these conditions, establishing culling numbers seems extremely difficult.
 Moreover, a vulnerable (according to IUCN Red List) species should not be considered as in favorable conservation status.